 - Application, available at the above website

-The Open Space Council works to conserve, protect and sustain land and water resources in the St. Louis Region.
+Founded in 1965, the Open Space Council works independently and collaboratively to conserve and sustain land, water and other natural resources throughout the St. Louis region.

-Operation Wild Lands Volunteer: Volunteer land stewards assist with the proactive management of public open space to improve wildlife habitat and nature-related outdoor recreation.
+- Operation Wildlands: Volunteers assist with the proactive management of public open space to improve wildlife habitat and nature-related outdoor recreation.

 - Varies- office is near MetroLink stop